ePages-de/epages-devportal/_posts/2020/2020-08-10-spring-boot-upgrade-not-allowed.md

 }
 ```
 It's like there was never an endpoint to get images in an *image storage* microservice.
-By looking deeper into the code I found out that what the microservice actually does is connect to another server and store or fetch the images from it.
+By looking deeper into the code, I found out that what the microservice actually does is connect to another server and store or fetch the images from it.
 A proxy, if you will.
 And that other server behind the proxy needed [forwarded headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Forwarded){:target="_blank"} to function properly.
 Our proxy is built on top of [Zuul](https://github.com/Netflix/zuul){:target="_blank"}, which was sending the needed headers correctly.